 For this reason, the concept of \textit{kinematic wear} $V(t)$ is introduced.
-The \textit{kinematic wear} level should be a continuous function, i.e. the initial condition of \textit{kinematic wear} of the next action $a_{k+1}$ is the accumulated \textit{kinematic wear} $V_k(t)$ at the end of the previous action $a_{k}$ and limited between $V_{min}$ and $V_{max}$.
+The kinematic wear level should be a continuous function, i.e. the initial condition of kinematic wear of the next action $a_{k+1}$ is the accumulated kinematic wear $V_k(t)$ at the end of the previous action $a_{k}$ and limited between $V_{min}$ and $V_{max}$.
 In general, different models of kinematic (and also dynamic) wear can be used.
 The authors of the manuscript exploited in other works dynamic indicators to regulate the human-robot interaction \cite{lamon2019capability, lorenzini2019new} in high-force demanding tasks.
 In this work, instead, assemblies of a large number of lightweight pieces are addressed, and, hence, a kinematic index can capture more precisely potentially damaging situations.
 After the execution of each action $a_k$ by a human worker, the \textit{kinematic wear} vector $\boldsymbol{V}(t_k) = ^T$ is computed, where $m$ is the size of the monitored joints.